yxwu1999/yxwu1999.github.io/_pages/about.md

 📚 I'm currently working towards my Master's thesis in the field of uncertainty quantification.

-📡 I'm looking for a full-funded Ph.D. position in fall, 2024.
+📡 I'm looking for a Ph.D. position starting in fall, 2024.
 <br/>
 <br/>